14 July Revolution: Coup

-At approximately 8:00 am the King, Crown Prince, Princess Hiyam ('Abd al-Ilah's wife), Princess Nafeesa ('Abd al-Ilah's mother), Princess Abadiya (Faisal's aunt), other members of the Iraqi Royal Family, and several servants were killed or wounded as they were leaving the palace.
+At approximately 8:00 am the King, Crown Prince, Princess Hiyam ('Abd al-Ilah's wife), Princess Nafissa ('Abd al-Ilah's mother), Princess Abadiya (Faisal's aunt), other members of the Iraqi Royal Family, and several servants were killed or wounded as they were leaving the palace.
 Only Princess Hiyam survived, although how and why is unclear.
 With their demise, the Iraqi Hashemite dynasty ended.
 Meanwhile, al-Said temporarily slipped the net of his would-be captors by escaping across the Tigris after being alerted by the sound of gunfire.

 By noon, Qasim arrived in Baghdad with his forces and set up headquarters in the Ministry of Defence building.
 The conspirators' attention then shifted to finding al-Said, lest he escape and undermine the coup's early success.
 A reward of 10,000 Iraqi dinars was offered for his capture, and a large-scale search began.
 On 15 July he was spotted in a street in the al-Battawin quarter of Baghdad attempting to escape disguised in a woman's abaya.
 Al-Said and his accomplice were both shot, and his body was buried in the cemetery at Bab al-Mu'azzam later that evening.

 Mob violence continued even in the wake of al-Said's death.
 Spurred by Arif to liquidate traitors, uncontrollable mobs took to the streets of Baghdad.
 The body of 'Abd al-Ilah was taken from the palace, mutilated and dragged through the streets, and finally hanged outside the Ministry of Defence.
 Several foreign nationals, including Jordanian and American citizens, staying at the Baghdad Hotel were killed by the mob.
+A mob invaded the British embassy and set it on fire.
+The comptroller of the British ambassador's household, Colonel P.L.Graham MC, was shot dead in the embassy building and his body was never recovered.
+The Ambassador and other British embassy staff were lucky to escape with their lives.
+After taking refuge in the registry of the embassy, which the mob threatened to burn down, they were escorted to safety by the Iraqi army.
 Mass mob violence did not die down until Qasim imposed a curfew, which still did not prevent the disinterment, mutilation and parading of Al-Said's corpse through the streets the day after its burial.